cacology/characters/text/080-085_A_Huffing_Courtier/A_Huffing_Courtier_081.md

 than Greatneſs.
 He is an Idol, that has juſt\
 ſo much Value, as other Men give him that\
 believe in him, but none of his own.
 He\
-makes him Ignorance paſs for Reſerve, and, like\
+makes his Ignorance paſs for Reſerve, and, like\
 a Hunting-nag, leaps over what he cannot get\
 through.
 He has juſt ſo much of Politics, as\
 Hoſtlers in the Univerſity have *Latin*.
 He is\